-Pre: For Professional Writing Minor: Professional Writing Practicum WRI 3950 and three 3000-level writing courses completed with a combined GPA of 3.0 or better.
-For Literature Majors: four 3000- or 4000-level literature courses with a combined GPA of 3.0 or
+Pre: For Writing Minor: Professional Writing Practicum WRI 3950 and three 3000-level writing courses completed with a combined GPA of 3.0 or better.
+For all majors: consent of instructor.

 BOARD OF TRUSTEES ADMINISTRATION FULL-TIME FACULTY

 HAWAI'I PACIFIC UNIVERSITY BOARD OF TRUSTEES